Nursing Care

 There are a wide variety of continuing education and training opportunities available after completing your training, for example:

-Specialist training in anaesthesia and intensive care
+a Specialist training in anaesthesia and intensive care

 Specialist training in anaesthesia and intensive care in paediatrics